arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/BackupResource.md

 - "Deleted" - state when Backup was once in ready, but has been deleted
 - "Failed" - state for failure

+### `status.time: timestamp`

+Time in UTC when state of the ArangoBackup object changed.

+Required: true

+Default: ""

 ### `status.message: string`

 State message of the ArangoBackup object.